Skip to content

 List of tags

-The equivalent with useListContext would require an intermediate component:
+The equivalent with useListContext would require an intermediate component, manually handling the loading, error, and empty states:

 import { ListBase, useListContext, ReferenceArrayFieldBase } from 'ra-core';